SameerSahu007/LinuxMemesBot/README.md

 # LinuxMemesBot

-This is a simple telegram bot that get some memes from r/linuxmemes and post it in a telegram channel.
+This is a telegram bot that get some memes from r/linuxmemes and post it in a telegram channel.

 ## Installation